cedws/apple-telemetry/README.md

 # `ios-telemetry`

 Domain blocklists, IP blocklists, and cloaking files for domains that iOS frequently contacts.
-DNSCloak is an excellent app capable of using these files, but it's a bit of a pain to get the blocklists onto your device.
+DNSCloak is an excellent app capable of using these files, but it's a bit of a pain to get the blocklists onto your device. **Services such as updates, App Store, and Apple Pay will probably be blocked by this list.** You can remove entries manually, but this is tedious, so I recommend just temporarily disabling the blocklist when necessary.

 # Why?